The Burning (1981 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 73% based on reviews from 11 critics, with an average rating of 6.80/10.
+On Rotten Tomatoes, the film has an approval rating of 85% based on reviews from 13 critics, with an average rating of 6.90/10.
 On Metacritic, the film has a weighted average score of 42 out of 100, based on reviews from 5 critics, indicating "mixed or average reviews".

-On his weekly "Sneak Previews" show with Gene Siskel, Roger Ebert chose the film as one of the critics' Dogs of the Week; Ebert was particularly unimpressed by the film's similarity to Friday the 13th Part II, another slasher film from the summer of 1981 that he despised.
+A number of critics noted the film's graphic violence and parallels to Friday the 13th (1980) and its sequel: On his weekly "Sneak Previews" show with Gene Siskel, Roger Ebert chose the film as one of the critics' "Dogs of the Week"; Ebert was particularly unimpressed by the film's similarity to Friday the 13th Part II, another slasher film from the summer of 1981 that he despised.
+Bill Cosford of the Miami Herald praised the film's dialogue and special effects as convincing, but similarly noted that it bore too many similarities to films such as Friday the 13th and Friday the 13th Part II.
+Joe Baltake of the Philadelphia Daily News also compared the film to Friday the 13th, but added that, where that film "is periodically nasty, The Burning is all nastiness."
+A review published in Variety was similarly critical of the film, describing it as derivative and overtly violent.

 Janet Maslin of The New York Times wrote: "The Burning makes a few minor departures from the usual cliches of its genre, though it carefully preserves the violence and sadism that are schlock horror's sine qua non".

 The Time Out film guide wrote: "Suspensewise, it's proficient enough, but familiarity with this sort of stuff can breed contempt".
 Kim Newman of Empire magazine was critical of the film for being "an obvious imitation of Friday the 13th" but praised Tom Savini's special effects.

 AllMovie wrote: "With deliberant pacing and shocking scenes of full-on gore, The Burning delivers on the creep-out levels and would probably be better regarded if not for the boom of familiar flicks that came out after this release".
-While reviewing the film's 2013 Blu-ray release from Scream Factory, Scott Weinberg of FEARnet wrote, "[The Burning is] dated and sort of dull.
+While reviewing the film's 2013 Blu-ray release from Scream Factory, Scott Weinberg of Fearnet wrote, "[The Burning is] dated and sort of dull.
 But there's some amazing gore, and the new Blu-ray makes it shine".
 Leonard Maltin gave the film one out of a possible four stars, calling it "[an] awful Friday the 13th rip-off".

 Home media

-The Burning was released on DVD in North America for the first time ever on September 11, 2007 by Metro-Goldwyn-Mayer.
+The Burning was released on DVD in North America for the first time ever on September 11, 2007, by MGM Home Entertainment.
 The DVD contains several extras, including a commentary by director Tony Maylam, a featurette covering Savini's make-up effects, a stills gallery, and the theatrical trailer.
 Despite the DVD cover displaying the 'R' rating, the print used is the full uncut version.

 Shout!
-Factory released The Burning on Blu-ray Disc/DVD Combo Pack on May 21, 2013 under their sub-label Scream Factory.
+Factory released The Burning on Blu-ray Disc/DVD Combo Pack on May 21, 2013, under their sub-label Scream Factory.
+In May 2023, Scream Factory announced a Ultra HD Blu-ray release that came out on July 11, 2023.